 The Miranda Program will continue to develop and adapt in response to individual needs of the women who access the Program, as well as the resources and approaches that are specific to the particular locations in which the Program is situated.

-The Miranda Program will shortly commence a process of reflection on and incorporation of feedback from Aboriginal stakeholders underpinned by the recruitment of an Aboriginal consultant.
+The Miranda Program has commenced a process of reflection on and incorporation of feedback from Aboriginal stakeholders underpinned by the recruitment of an Aboriginal consultant.
 In addition, a number of highly skilled and suitably experienced individuals will work collaboratively to document the Waminda – South Coast Women’s Health & Welfare Aboriginal Corporation- model to fully inform the Miranda Project to best meet the needs of participants and their referrers.

 The Miranda Program is working in partnership with women’s health and support centres.
 Longer term, it is envisaged that women’s health centres and other appropriate services across NSW will become licensed providers of the Miranda Program, making it available to more women as a diversionary option and a support service to reduce re-offending.

 Note: Engagement in the Miranda Program is voluntary.
 At this stage of the pilot, whilst we are accepting referrals for women on legal orders, we’re not accepting women where participation in the Miranda Program is a condition of their order.